Organizational History

 PROFESSIONAL DEVELOPMENT PROGRAMS

-Our trainings include Community Birth Doula Training, The Perinatal Support Specialist Training, Breastfeeding Peer Counselor Training, Heart and Hands Postpartum Doula Training, and a Childbirth Educator Training for Health and Human Service Professionals.
+Our trainings include Community Birth Doula Training, Breastfeeding Peer Counselor Training, Heart and Hands Postpartum Doula Training, and Childbirth Educator Training for Health and Human Service Professionals.

 Conferences and Events

-Our conferences and events include The Mother-Friendly Childbirth Symposium, The Birthing Justice Forum, The Maternal-Child Health Champion Awards Ceremony, and our film and discussion series where we provide a forum to discuss tough issues such as racism in maternity care and the lifelong impact of maternal stress on fetal development and child health.
+Our conferences and events included The Mother-Friendly Childbirth Symposium, The Birthing Justice Forum, The Maternal-Child Health Champion Awards Ceremony, and our film and discussion series, where we provide a forum to discuss challenging issues such as racism in maternity care and the lifelong impact of maternal stress on fetal development and child health.

 Speakers at our conferences include renowned experts including: